Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

 After normalization (replacing architecture-specific register names with `<REG>`), the ESIL is identical.
 The opcodes are gone.
 What remains is pure semantics.

 The same convergence happens at scale.
-The CIAO paper's Figure 1 shows a full `average(a, b)` function lifted through Ghidra's P-Code — the operations `INT_ADD`, `INT_SDIV`, `COPY`, `RETURN` are the same for both x86 and ARM.
+The CIAO paper's Figure 1 shows a full `average(a, b)` function lifted through Ghidra's P-Code, the operations `INT_ADD`, `INT_SDIV`, `COPY`, `RETURN` are the same for both x86 and ARM.
 ESIL achieves the same effect with a more compact, stack-based syntax that's easier to tokenize for ML pipelines.

 ## Why this matters for malware analysis